ipc-sim/rigid-ipc/README.md

 #### Catch2

+**Build Option:** `-DBUILD_UNIT_TESTS=ON`

 Catch2 is **automatically downloaded** through CMake.

-Catch2 is used for unit tests and is required to make the project.
+Catch2 is used for unit tests.
+Catch2 is not required to make the project, but it is recommended in order to test the build.

 #### libigl